 Canada is a popular destination.
 Around the world, plenty of people are looking to travel, intern, study, work or settle in Canada—and scammers know that well.

-Read on to avoid two common scams—permanent residence or work permit scams and Electronic Travel Authorization (eTA) scams.
+Read on to avoid some common scams—Electronic Travel Authorization (eTA) scams and permanent residence or work permit scams.
 (All amounts are in Canadian dollars.)

 How do people get scammed?